Friends hail woman, 86, killed trying to stop attack as hero

 A makeshift shrine with candles and flowers was erected on the driveway and tucked into the chain link fence of Petrus’ neatly manicured one-story yellow home with meticulously trimmed shrubs.
 Neighbors said they were not surprised Petrus tried to stop the assault.

-“It sounds like something she’s probably do.
+“It sounds like something she’d probably do.
 She’d help anybody,” said Don Brown, who lives across the street.

 “She walked every day but Saturdays,” said Miller, 88, who usually watched her leave while eating breakfast by his front window.
 “I’d always say, ‘Be safe, Fusako’ to myself.”